Vitals-Interns/intern-goals/venessa_m/the_basics.md

 At the end of this program, what are the values of e, f, and g?
 Try to explain, in plain English, how you got your answer for each one.

 **Answer 2:**
+By the end of the program, the value of e is 3.
+This is because e is only assigned to 3 and vice versa throughout the program.
+By the end of the program, the value of f is 9.
+This can be explained with the same reasoning as e = 3.
+By the end of the program, the value of g is 12.
+This is because the variables f and e are assigned to 9 and 3, and because they're being added to each other to equal g, 9 + 3 = 12.
+Thus, g = 12.

 ## Question 3